-(a) Filing Petition for Review.
-A petition for review of a judicial-council decision on a complaint referred to a special committee may be filed by sending a brief written statement to the Committee on Judicial Conduct and Disability at
+(a) Filing a Petition for Review.
+A petition for review of a judicial-council decision may be filed by sending a brief written statement to the Judicial Conference Committee on Judicial Conduct and Disability, addressed to:

-JCD_PetitionforReview@ao.uscourts.gov or to:

-Judicial Conference Committee on Judicial Conduct and Disability Attn: Office of General Counsel Administrative Office of the United States Courts One Columbus Circle, NE Washington, D.C.
+Judicial Conference Committee on Judicial Conduct and Disability

+Attn: Office of General Counsel

+Administrative Office of the United States Courts

+One Columbus Circle, NE

+Washington, D.C.
 20544

-The Administrative Office will send a copy of the petition for review to the complainant or subject judge, as the case may be.
+The Administrative Office will send a copy of the petition to the complainant or subject judge, as the case may be.

-- (b) Form and Contents of Petition.
+- (b) Form and Contents of Petition for Review.
 No particular form is required.
-The petition for review must contain a short statement of the basic facts underlying the complaint, the history of its consideration before the appropriate judicial council, a copy of the council's decision, and the grounds on which the petitioner seeks review.
-The petition for review must specify the date and docket number of the judicial council order for which review is sought.
+The petition must contain a short statement of the basic facts underlying the complaint, the history of its consideration before the appropriate judicial council, a copy of the judicial council's decision, and the grounds on which the petitioner seeks review.
+The petition for review must specify the date and docket number of the judicial-council order for which review is sought.
 The petitioner may attach any documents or correspondence arising in the course of the proceeding before the judicial council or its special committee.
-A petition for review should not normally exceed 20 pages plus necessary attachments.
-A petition for review must be signed by the petitioner or his or her attorney. - (c) Time.
-A petition for review must be submitted within 42 days after the date of the order for which review is sought. - (d) Action on Receipt of Petition.
-When a petition for review of a judicial-council decision on a complaint referred to a special committee is submitted in accordance with this Rule, the Administrative Office shall acknowledge its receipt, notify the chair of the Committee on Judicial Conduct and Disability, and distribute the petition to the members of the Committee for their deliberation.
+A petition should not normally exceed 20 pages plus necessary attachments. - (c) Time.
+A petition must be submitted within 63 days of the date of the order for which review is sought.